-Effective worm control relies on the correct and responsible use of wormers combined with good pasture management.
+Effective worm control relies on the correct and responsible use of wormers by using a diagnostic-led and targeted worming programme, combined with good pasture management.

 - Use faecal worm egg counts (FWEC) during the grazing season (approx. every 12 weeks) to assess whether your horse needs worming.

-- All horses and ponies on the yard which need to be wormed should be all wormed at the same time.
+- All horses and ponies on the yard, which need to be treated for worms should be all wormed at the same time.

 - Don’t rely on the blanket use of the same wormer; This may encourage the development of drug resistance in the worm population.